 Figure 14: Market momentum.
-Source: SightLine Climate Geothermal market overview139
+Source: SightLine Climate Geothermal market overview

 The current next-generation geothermal market is highly concentrated, and activity is dominated by the activity of a small group of innovative companies.
-The early-stage capital for these companies has largely come from corporate venture and philanthropy, including Breakthrough Energy, Google, and Microsoft's Climate Innovation Fund,^{140 141} as well as government projects, including DOE,142 the Canadian Growth Fund143 and the European Innovation Fund.144 transferable skillsets and meaningful balance sheets, such as oil & gas developers, oil field service providers, mining companies, or renewables developers.
+The early-stage capital for these companies has largely come from corporate venture and philanthropy, including Breakthrough Energy, Google, and Microsoft's Climate Innovation Fund, as well as government projects, including DOE, the Canadian Growth Fund and the European Innovation Fund.

+However, there are early signs that market entry could increase, especially from entities with transferable skillsets and meaningful balance sheets, such as oil & gas developers, oil field service providers, mining companies, or renewables developers.
 From 2016 to 2020, the DOE's Geothermal Technology Office hosted two meetings with oil & gas companies regarding geothermal development, whereas from 2020 to 2023, the office held over 40 meetings.
-The same office also recently announced three projects will receive up to \$60 million to support EGS pilot demonstration projects and field research145, which include partnerships with oil & gas companies Chevron and Oxy146 in addition to funding for Fervo Energy and Mazama Energy.
+The same office also recently announced three projects will receive up to \$60 million to support EGS pilot demonstration projects and field research, which include partnerships with oil & gas companies Chevron and Oxy in addition to funding for Fervo Energy and Mazama Energy.
 Increasing market entry will be important for the industry to reach its full potential and commercial scale, as discussed at length in the next chapter.